andrew-okhrimchuk/Graduation-project/README.md

 As a result, provide a link to github repository.
 It should contain the code, README.md with API documentation and couple curl commands to test it.

 10 Best Practices for Better RESTful API
 P.S.: Make sure everything works with latest version that is on github :)
 P.P.S.: Asume that your API will be used by a frontend developer to build frontend on top of that.

 1. API documentation
 https://documenter.getpostman.com/view/5638841/Rzn9rfwT

-2. The project itself on Heroku (wait a little to start, the project is free, login: user-1@ukr.net and user-1 pass) https://my-graduation-project.herokuapp.com/rest/profile/
+2. The project itself on Heroku
+(wait a little to start, the project is free,
+login: user-1@ukr.net and user-1 pass
+login: admin@ukr.net и admin pass )
+https://my-graduation-project.herokuapp.com/rest/profile/

 3. Quest Source
 https://github.com/JavaWebinar/topjava/blob/doc/doc/graduation.md